UNITED WAY UK BOARD OF TRUSTEES

 MEMBERS OF THE BOARD OF TRUSTEES

-Victoria MacCallum, Head of Museums, Arm's Length Bodies and Appointments, Department for Culture Media and Sport, UK Government.
+Victoria MacCallum, Head of EU Exit, Department of Culture, Media and Sport (DCMS), UK Government.

 Victoria is responsible for helping develop government policy on culture, and directly sponsoring the UK's national museums and galleries.
 Victoria was previously Head of Communications at the Cabinet Office, which is the corporate heart of government and leads on policies such as government efficiency, reform of public services, national security issues and civil society.